manzik/itemizer/README.md

 	docker-compose exec web rails test

 ## Populate the Database (Optional)
-Just to have some basic data in the database to see the api's functionality, you can populate the database with fixtures:
+Just to have some basic data in the database to see the API's functionality, you can populate the database with fixtures:

 	docker-compose exec web rails db:fixtures:load